Skip to main content

 ]

-The last two things to add are of course the update and delete methods:
+The last two things to wire up are the update and delete methods:

 exports.updateContact = function (req, res) {